buomsoo-kim/buomsoo-kim.github.io/_posts/2020-08-18-Recommender-systems-collab-filtering-6.md.md

 # Mean squared diffrence (MSD)

 MSD is another popular similarity metric.
 It is the inverse of the mean squared difference of ratings between users *u* and *v*.
-MSD is similar to the Pearson Correlation coefficient since it also tries to capture normalized covariant pattenrs between user ratings.
-However, MSD does not take into account negative correlation since it can only take positive values.
+Note that it is expressed as *an inverse of the difference* to indicate how similar two users (items) are.
+Furthermore, MSD is similar to the Pearson Correlation coefficient since it also tries to capture normalized covariant pattenrs between user ratings.
+Nonetheless, MSD does not take into account negative correlation since it can only take positive values.

 \begin{equation}
 MSD(u, v) = \frac{|I|}{\sqrt{\displaystyle\sum_{i \in I}(r_{ui} - r_{vi})^2}}